Autobiographical Devising for Solo Performance with Katherine Murphy Lewis

-This workshop is for women (including trans women of course!) and femme-identified people.
+This workshop is for women and femme-identified people.

 Using an innovative approach, Katherine blends her background in autobiographical performance, physical theater, and new play development to offer a one-of-a-kind experience.
 Participants move through a series of exercises; from physical exploration, to research and development, to writing, construction, and editing.
 Participants will leave with new solo material and a solid tool box to support the creation and production of future artistic visions.
 Ideal for theater makers and performers who want to reclaim agency over their creative lives — and anyone else who has a story to tell!